First of all, I’m not a professional paleontologist. I try to label specimens as accurately as possible, but I realize I’ve undoubtedly made mistakes.

 An example is the iconic tooth of “nothosaurus”.
 In fact, we know that four reptiles have similar-looking teeth (Nothosaurus is one of them).
 Without associated skeletal elements, it is often impossible to determine the family, let alone the species.

-At least in Poland, most collectors will label such a tooth or vertebra as Nothosaurus sp., which is not true, or at least a significant oversimplification.
+Label such a tooth or vertebra as Nothosaurus sp., is significant oversimplification.
 I have chosen an approach rooted in scientific integrity: if an assignment is uncertain, I state it clearly.